Understanding the Term Mobile SEO Optimization?

-In other words, a website may be said a mobile-optimized if that user feels comfort while using a specific webpage without any trouble.
+In other words, a website may be said mobile-optimized if that user feels comfortable while using a specific webpage without any trouble.

-Mobile SEO Optimization is more concerned with the site structure, elegant design, website/page speed and many other factors which favor the website certainty.
+Mobile SEO Optimization is more concerned with the site structure, elegant design, website/page speed, and many other factors that favor the website certainty.

-This is the world of Technology, no doubt, and the invention of the computer and internet has made this world a Global Village.
-The mini shape in terms of smart devices e.g. mobile phones, tablets, iPads and other numerous devices have done a quick access to the material/websites on the internet.
+This is the world of Technology, no doubt, and the invention of the computer and the internet has made this world a Global Village.
+The mini shape in terms of smart devices e.g. mobile phones, tablets, iPads, and other numerous devices have quick access to the material/websites on the internet.

-According to Net Craft, from 1991 to 2014, there are 1 billion websites in the world and also there are more mobile internet users than the desktop internet users.
-Globally, 52.7% users access the internet via Mobile and 4 out of 5 consumer use smartphones to shop.
+According to Net Craft, from 1991 to 2014, there are 1 billion websites in the world and also there are more mobile internet users than desktop internet users.
+Globally, 52.7% of users access the internet via Mobile, and 4 out of 5 consumers use smartphones to shop.

 The above facts reflect the importance of Mobile and its usage in the internet industry.
-When we talk about internet then we obviously are more concerned with the websites.
-Due to the fast growing searches on mobile phones or other smart devices, the search engines especially Google has given much importance and extra SEO scores to those sites which are mobile responsive or mobile friendly.
+When we talk about the internet then we obviously are more concerned with the websites.
+Due to the fast-growing searches on mobile phones or other smart devices, the search engines especially Google have given much importance and extra SEO scores to those sites which are mobile responsive or mobile-friendly.

-If your website is already search engine’s friendly then still there is some additional work to do to make your website Mobile Friendly.
-If your website/blog is not well optimized then read the article http://thefanmanshow.com/seo/what-is-seo/ and start On-Page SEO Optimization.
+If your website is already to search engine friendly then still there is some additional work to do to make your website Mobile Friendly.
+If your website/blog is not well optimized then read the article Complete SEO Guide and start On-Page SEO Optimization.

 Mobile SEO Optimization Factors:

-The very first Mobile SEO factor is page speed of your website.
-The faster pages rank higher, produce maximum conversions and leave an appealing as well as user returning effect.
+The very first Mobile SEO factor is the page speed of your website.
+The faster pages rank higher, produce maximum conversions, and leave an appealing as well as user returning effect.

-Google has clearly declared that a better site speed is an indication towards being showed in its search results.
-As Google is measuring the page load time from the first byte but it doesn’t mean that slower websites are not shown in the search result, these are also indexed but indexed with fewer pages within the search engine crawling budget limit which pours a negative effect in your indexation.
+Google has clearly declared that better site speed is an indication of being shown in its search results.
+As Google is measuring the page load time from the first byte but it doesn’t mean that slower websites are not shown in the search result, these are also indexed but indexed with fewer pages within the search engine crawling budget limit which pours a negative effect on your indexation.

-Here are some consideration for decreasing the page load time for making a website Mobile SEO Friendly.
+Here are some considerations for decreasing the page load time for making a website Mobile SEO Friendly.

-Here are some page speed diagnostic tools recommended by the Google.
+Here are some page speed diagnostic tools recommended by Google.